Advance Reservations Required Only for Select Special Events

 - Elephant Care Center / Conservation Outpost

-These buildings allow for one-way visitor traffic and feature designated entrance and exit doors.
-Staff monitor the number of visitors in the buildings at any one time, to ensure physical distancing can be followed.
+Staff and specially designed electronic counting devices monitor the number of visitors in the buildings with limited capacities.
+This ensures physical distancing can be followed.
 Buildings are equipped with hand sanitizer stations.

 Merchandise outlets currently open: